Feathora/feathora.github.io/_posts/monkeybizniz/2023-06-07-monkeyengine.md

 usemathjax: true
 ---

+# Disclaimer

+I noticed that, since there are so many pieces to the MonkeyEngine, spanning different systems and platforms, it's hard to highlight just a few code snippets, because the individual pieces make them seem trivial.
+I've tried to highlight a few interesting pieces, but I'd much rather go in depth on the system and the process during a conversation.
+It's how it all fits together and how you can use it that makes it interesting.

+# About

 Back in 2013, the world of mobile game development looked different than it does now.
 You could use Unity to build your game, but to actually compile it for mobile, you had to pay for a license per platform, it wasn't included in the free version yet.
 At Monkeybizniz, we did create the [Game of the Golden Age](https://spelvandegoudeneeuw.wordpress.com/het-spel/) in Unity, but every time Apple released a new version of iOS, it took Unity at least a few weeks to catch up and support the new version, which resulted in an unhappy client for us, because he couldn't run the game anymore and we couldn't fix it until Unity released a new update.

 This led us to the decision to build our own in-house engine, called the MonkeyEngine.
-Because the engine was only meant to be for our own internal projects, we could keep it as simple and lightweight as we wanted, only adding the functionality that we needed.
+Because the engine was only meant to be used for our own internal projects, we could keep it as simple and lightweight as we wanted, only adding the functionality that we needed.
 Especially back then, when mobile devices weren't as powerful as they are now, Unity didn't always run smoothly on low-end devices.
 Our engine had an advantage there.

 Some features of the engine:
 - It had to run on iOS and Android.
 Support for Win32 and macOS was added later as well.
 Xbox One is partially supported as a personal experiment.